poe-iit/first-response-hardware/README.md

 ### Step 0: Connecting to ESP32

-If there are any problems in this step you could meet Daniella or ping me on Discord and I will work you through setting this up!
+If there are any problems in this step you could meet Daniella or ping me on Discord and I will walk you through setting this up!

 ### Step 1: Set Up the Virtual Environment